iotaledger/iota-wiki/tutorials/single-page-tutorials/wallet-setup.md

-# Setup a Testnet Address and Receive Funds from the
+# Setup a Testnet Wallet and Receive Funds from the Faucet

-Faucet

 In this tutorial, you will [create a new mnemonic seed phrase](#create-mnemonic-script) to set up a Stronghold account with the [NodeJS binding of wallet.rs](https://github.com/iotaledger/wallet.rs/tree/develop/bindings/nodejs).
 Afterward, you will [generate a new address](#3-create-address), [request funds from the Shimmer testnet faucet](#request-tokens-from-faucet), and [check your account balance](#check-balance-again).